 From the time we are young, we are constantly trying to make sense of the world we live in.
 We all hold certain beliefs that we believe are absolutely true and we think no-one can dissuade us from believing them.
 We all hold "wonderings" that are not as secure as our beliefs and we're willing to be a bit more open-minded about.
 And then we have those thoughts that we don't allow to get too close to our hearts because we fear that they're too mysterious for us to make a sound conclusion based off of them.
 Many times when we meet God, we have already created our own realities.
 Most are probably based on experiences.
 When we first come to God, it's usually because of a drawing to get to know God more.
 But as time goes on, and we allow our diligence to fade, our natural tendency is to try to get to know God through our "glass menagerie."
-If we don't allow that barrier to break, there will be a constant tension between the desire to get to know God on a deeper and raw level and the desire to keep our current reality from shattering.
+If we don't allow that glass barrier to break, there will be a constant tension between the desire to get to know God on a deeper and raw level and the desire to keep our current reality from shattering.
 It makes logical sense to trust God for those unknown facts about the world because if they're unknown, than it would seem foolish on our part to say that we do, in fact, have a good grasp on them.
 Even those beliefs that we half hold onto can be easy to give over to God if we are open to His way of thinking.
 But what about those beliefs that we hold so soundly?
 That we've always held close to our hearts?
 Whether it's out of unchanging negative experiences that have left you thinking, "It's always been this way so it's always going to be this way?"
 Or whether it's out of something that is neither good nor bad but it's facts have served as a comfort in your life?

 We typically go to God from the perspective that our realities (way of thinking/seeing) are the only correct way of seeing things.
 We blame God or we praise God based on our realities.
 But something we typically don't do and should do more often is talk to God about His reality.
 When we go to God from our natural perspective, we go to Him with the facts, or what we can physically see.
 When we talk to God first, we come away with the truth, no matter how contradictory it looks from our own situation.
-When you kneel before God based on the unchanging truth that He is good all of the time, your factual realities will dissipate in the presence of His love.
+When you kneel before God based on the unchanging truth that He is good all of the time, some of your factual realities will begin to dissipate in the presence of His love.

 My Own Experience